averbraeck/gscg-design/doc/2-use-cases/use-cases.md

 ## 2.3.
 Organization administration
-Organization administration takes care of creating users for their organization, and allocating roles such as facilitators or session managers.
+Organization administration takes care of creating users for their organization, and allocating roles such as facilitators or organization-game administrators.

 ![](diagrams/organization-administration.svg)

 ## 2.4.
 Session administration
-Session design takes care of the definition of a new game session (game play) and allocating facilitators.
+Session administration takes care of defining the details for a new game session (game play) and allocating facilitators.
 It is possible to set self registration for users, or to define users beforehand.
+Note that a session has to be created beforehand by an organization-game administrator.

 ![](diagrams/session-administration.svg)